soedinglab/MMseqs2-App/README.md

 # MMseqs2 App and Server

 [MMseqs2](https://github.com/soedinglab/MMseqs2) is a software suite to search and annotate huge sequence sets.
 We built a graphical interface to make it more useful for interactive data exploration.
-Check out an live instance [here](https://search.mmseqs.com).
+Check out a live instance [here](https://search.mmseqs.com).

 The application runs either:
 * on your workstation as a cross-platform desktop application with the help of the [electron framework](https://github.com/electron/electron)